 - Jan Harayda '70, Princeton, N.J.
 Novelist and freelance writer. http://www.janiceharayda.com

 - Sue Hertz '78, Newburyport, Mass.
-Associate professor of journalism, UNH.
+Associate professor of journalism and faculty fellow, College of Liberal Arts, UNH.

 - Maureen O'Connell Hurley '77, Buffalo, NY.
 Vice president and general counsel, Rich Products Corp.

 - Jon Kellogg '70, Harwinton, Conn.
 Executive editor, Waterbury Republican American.